Noah

 Braygo

-Braygo has come into us from a private home, the owners had recently purchased him online before deciding he was too much for their 18 year blind pug and toddler so he has come to us so we can end his home hopping (it seems he's had at least 3 homes before coming to us) and find a final and forever family!
+Braygo has come into us from a private home, the owners had purchased him online before deciding he was too much for their 18 year blind pug and toddler so he has come to us so we can end his home hopping (it seems he's had at least 3 homes before coming to us) and find a final and forever family!

 Scout